BananaJs/Banana/README.md

 seperated in different files.
 During development and testing js files are loaded on the fly.
 For production usages you create a minified version of the framework + your files.
-To build you need GNU make.
+To build you need GNU make, Java, and Python.

 2. Another way is to just use the minified application.min.js in a new or existing project.